wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 "What is your 4th July?
 Who's birthday would you never forget?
 When did you take your first steps?"

 *Between Us* is a performance for one person at a time.
+Age advisory, 12 + or with parental discretion.

 Devised by Leo Burtin as part of the *Homemade series*, a series of artworks which seek to provoke complex conversations by gently disrupting familiar and domestic contexts and concepts.

 Leo Burtin is an artist, creative producer and writer based in London.
 Leo describes himself as a socially engaged practitioner, and his work often takes place at the crossroads where genres and disciplines meet, blend and blur.
 In the recent past, he has worked with imitating the dog, Raisin & Willow, Rajni Shah Projects + Blast Theory.